THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 There may be certain natural born leader traits that could help you find out you are working with a natural leader.

-But you still need to be mindful not to automatically attribute the leadership skills of a leader to superior genes or natural talents until you know the story behind his expertise.
+But you still need to be mindful not to automatically attribute a leader’s leadership skills to superior genes or natural talents until you know the story behind their expertise.

-People tend to too quickly assign certain traits to nature, while it could very well have taken the “made leader” years of developing and working on his abilities.
+People tend to assign certain traits to nature too quickly, while it could have taken the “made leader’ years to develop and work on their abilities.

 Natural born leader personality

-I have drawn up a list of qualities that can help leadership coaching professionals identify high-potential employees and “natural” leaders.
-While these traits may seem like they come naturally, they are more likely to exist to the development of the Inner Core.
+I have compiled a list of qualities that can help leadership coaching professionals identify high-potential employees and natural leaders.
+While these traits may seem like they come naturally, they are more likely to contribute to the development of the inner core.

 Born Leaders Lead Naturally

-You don’t have to ask a natural leader to jump to the forefront and assume control when the opportunity presents itself.
-Natural leaders like having control, and they are comfortable leading.
+You don’t have to ask a natural leader to step forward and take control when the opportunity presents itself.
+Natural leaders like having control, and they are comfortable in leading roles.

 Naturally talented leaders do not view the added responsibility of leadership as a downside.
 They see such downsides as reasonable costs to pay for the opportunities to effect meaningful change.